Here’s my London city guide.

 A place for high tea?

 So this is a little way out but worth the visit, Petersham Nurseries, Richmond.
 It's full of beautiful flowers and plants with a gorgeous view and the tea and cake is to-die-for.
-There’s a great excuse to explore the town then too.
+Once you're there you've got a great excuse to explore the town too.

 Where do you get you hair cut?